 The final three plaintiffs are suing for the remains of their loved ones also buried as unknowns in Manila.

 Ruby Alsbury is suing for the remains of her brother, Army Pvt.
 Robert Morgan; Raymond Bruntmyer is suing for the remains of his brother, Army Pvt.
 1st Class Lloyd Bruntmyer; and Judy Hensley is suing for the remains of her uncle, Army Pvt.
 1st Class David Hansen.
 All three men died at Cabanatuan, like Kelder, and can be traced to specific communal graves.
 These men can then be traced to one of several unknown graves in Manila that contain the dead from these particular communal graves.

-The suit filed Thursday was born out of the identification of Kelder in 2015.
+A class action The suit filed Thursday was born out of the identification of Kelder in 2015.
 Though the family had some of Kelder’s remains, they wanted at least a majority of them.
 The long fight and questionable ID left a bad taste in their mouth.